 • Have an adequate number of roof drains, and ensure they are kept open and free of ice.

-• To ensure that your boiler works in winter, make sure it has had its annual check before freezing temperature start.
-Be familiar with manufacturer’s instructions for maintenance and winter safety precautions.
+• To ensure that your boiler can keep going in cold weather, make sure it has had its annual check before freezing temperatures start.
+Ensure someone at your business is familiar with the manufacturer’s instructions for maintenance and winter safety precautions.

 • Drain water-cooled equipment that is unprotected from cold.

-• Residual water in equipment can freeze, particularly on machinery not protected from the cold.
-Make sure that you completely drain any idle equipment like boilers and air-conditioning.
-Regularly drain condensed moisture from compressed air lines.
+• Completely drain any idle equipment like boilers and air conditioners.
+Residual water in equipment can freeze, particularly on machinery not protected from the cold.
+Be sure to regularly drain condensed moisture from compressed air lines.

 Watch out for frozen pipes